-Put on your matching Christmas pajamas, pour some cocoa, and hop in your cars.
-Here are 12 must-see holiday light displays in Charlotte.
+Put on your matching Christmas pajamas, pour some hot cocoa and hop in your cars.
+These are the 13 must-see Charlotte-area holiday light displays.

 This list includes streets, individual homes, and organized displays like the Speedway.
 Listed in no particular order.